NMRTeamTBI/MultiNMRFit/doc/tutorials.rst

 The procedure then optimized the **linewidth** of the Signals (e.g. "lw"), the **ratio** lorentzian/gaussian (e.g. "a"), the **amplitude** (e.g. "Amp"), the **center position** of the multiplet (e.g. "x0") and the different **coupling constants** (e.g. "J1, J2").

+The series of spectra is then divided in two groups: above and below the reference spectrum and will be fitted in parallel.
+A interface will whow the progress of the analysis in real-time.
+If the option *option_previous_fit* is selected (by default for a *Pseudo2D* analysis) the fitting of the a spectra *i* will use starting parameters the final results of *i-1* otherwise it will always use the results of the reference spectrum as the initial parameters.
+The use of this option also restrained the change of parameters between 2 spectra with for instance J within 5% of the previous value, x0 within 1% and lw within 30%.

+.. note:: Use previous fit
+        option is worth using even for a 1D_Series if these data are time dependent for instance.

+Once the complete analysis is done the program will automatically generate text files and plot the data.
+Progress are shown in the terminal (Windows: *Anaconda Prompt*).

 ..  _`Output data`: